 View table here if you experience formatting issues.

-As you can see these stocks had an average of 14.25 hedge funds with bullish positions and the average amount invested in these stocks was $266 million.
-That figure was $150 million in TDS’s case.
-Trinity Industries, Inc. (NYSE:TRN) is the most popular stock in this table.
-On the other hand Altair Engineering Inc. (NASDAQ:ALTR) is the least popular one with only 9 bullish hedge fund positions.
-Compared to these stocks Telephone & Data Systems, Inc. (NYSE:TDS) is more popular among hedge funds.
-Our calculations showed that top 10 most popular stocks among hedge funds returned 41.4% in 2019 and outperformed the S&P 500 ETF (SPY) by 10.1 percentage points.
-These stocks gained 12.2% in 2020 through June 17th and still beat the market by 14.8 percentage points.
-Unfortunately TDS wasn’t nearly as popular as these 10 stocks and hedge funds that were betting on TDS were disappointed as the stock returned 20% during the second quarter (through June 17th) and underperformed the market.
-If you are interested in investing in large cap stocks with huge upside potential, you should check out the top 10 most popular stocks among hedge funds as most of these stocks already outperformed the market in 2020.
+As you can see these stocks had an average of 22 hedge funds with bullish positions and the average amount invested in these stocks was $366 million.
+That figure was $254 million in TDS’s case.
+Academy Sports and Outdoors, Inc. (NASDAQ:ASO) is the most popular stock in this table.
+On the other hand Telos Corporation (NASDAQ:TLS) is the least popular one with only 15 bullish hedge fund positions.
+Telephone & Data Systems, Inc. (NYSE:TDS) is not the least popular stock in this group but hedge fund interest is still below average.
+Our overall hedge fund sentiment score for TDS is 33.1.
+Stocks with higher number of hedge fund positions relative to other stocks as well as relative to their historical range receive a higher sentiment score.
+This is a slightly negative signal and we’d rather spend our time researching stocks that hedge funds are piling on.
+Our calculations showed that top 5 most popular stocks among hedge funds returned 95.8% in 2019 and 2020, and outperformed the S&P 500 ETF (SPY) by 40 percentage points.
+These stocks gained 23.8% in 2021 through July 16th and surpassed the market again by 7.7 percentage points.
+Unfortunately TDS wasn’t nearly as popular as these 5 stocks (hedge fund sentiment was quite bearish); TDS investors were disappointed as the stock returned -3.5% since the end of March (through 7/16) and underperformed the market.
+If you are interested in investing in large cap stocks with huge upside potential, you should check out the top 5 most popular stocks among hedge funds as most of these stocks already outperformed the market in 2021.

 Follow Telephone & Data Systems Inc (NYSE:TDS)